-As described above, Cook was engaged by the Compensation Committee to conduct a comprehensive review of our executive compensation programs.
+As described above, the Compensation Committee engaged Cook to conduct a comprehensive review of our executive compensation programs.
 The Cook review included:

-- Assisting with the development of a peer group for compensation comparisons, consisting of publicly traded REITs with total assets, enterprise value, and FFO generally similar to our company, and with a broad focus on health care REITs or REITs that have a triple-net business orientation and/or tenants that are commercial businesses. - Conducting a review of the competitiveness of current compensation levels, programs and arrangements provided to our executives, including the named executive officers.
+- Assisting with the development of a peer group for compensation comparisons, consisting of publicly traded REITs with total assets, enterprise value, and FFO generally similar to our company, and with a broad focus on health care REITs or REITs that have a triplenet business orientation and/or tenants that are commercial businesses. - Conducting a review of the competitiveness of current compensation levels, programs and arrangements provided to our executives, including the named executive officers.